-Winter break is almost upon us and high school students across Texas are eager to finish up exams and head home for the holidays.
-We’re sure that after a few days on the couch, however, students will be missing their friends, coursework (eh, maybe not) and classrooms — especially if they attend one of the most beautiful high schools in the state.
-That’s why we’ve rounded up a list of the most stunning schools in Texas, just in time for the end of the semester.
+Summer break has come to a close and the new school year is officially in session.
+We’re sure that after a few months on the couch students are more than ready to get back to friends, coursework (eh, maybe not) and classrooms — especially if they attend one of the most beautiful high schools in the state.
+That’s why we’ve rounded up a list of the most stunning schools in Texas, just in time for the start of the semester.
 Does seeing your alma mater on this list make you wish you could stay there forever?
-Or could you go for an eternal Christmas vacation?
+Or could you go for an eternal summer vacation?
 See which schools ranked in the top-25 most beautiful below!
 P.S.
-If you’re not tired of learning yet, winter break is one of the easiest times to start drivers ed.
+If you’re you didn’t get to it over the summer, there’s no time like the present to start drivers ed.
 Finish it on your smartphone in no time with Aceable.

 22. Transmountain Early College High School (El Paso)